-I earned a Master of Laws (LL.M.) in tax from Georgetown University Law
+2022.
+She earned a Master of Laws (LL.M.) in tax from Georgetown University Law

 Center in 2003 and a Juris Doctorate from the University of Illinois College of

 Law in 1993.
-I am also a licensed attorney.
-Prior to
+She is also a licensed attorney.

 officer and member on committees of professional associations, including the

-Illinois State Bar Association and Chicago Bar Association, and have taught
+Illinois State Bar Association and Chicago Bar Association, and has taught

-federal bonus depreciation and Section 179 deductions and their efficacy in
+analyzing the federal bonus depreciation and Section 179 deductions and their

-interests in research and publication involve the state taxation of sales of
+and publication involve the taxation of cannabis businesses and equity